robmooney/TreesDemo/README.md

 	node trees.js

-In the iOS app change the SERVER_HOST #define if you want to use something other than localhost.
-You'll need to do this if you intend to run on a iOS device.
+The iOS app is set up to look for the server at localhost.
+To run on a device you will need to change this to the actual address of your server.
+Edit #define SERVER_HOST in RMListViewController.m and RMSearchViewController.m to do this.